-1. Is there any strategic advantage or disadvantage for proposal writers regarding the number of hires being proposed in a single proposal?
+4. Is there any strategic advantage or disadvantage for proposal writers regarding the number of hires being proposed in a single proposal?

-With respect to evaluation by the provost's selection committee, there is no advantage or disadvantage to the number of hires proposed in a single proposal.
-Whatever the number, the provost's selection committee will evaluate proposals using the published criteria (see the published submission guidelines), both with respect to the coherence and potential impact of the proposed research area and provisions for stimulating collaborations and supporting the work of the new faculty hires.
+In Round 2, the maximum number of new tenure-track faculty hires eligible for funding in a single proposal will be 4.
+With respect to evaluation by the provost's selection committee, there is no advantage or disadvantage to the number of hires proposed in a single proposal up to this maximum.
+Whatever the number, the provost's selection committee will evaluate proposals using the published criteria (see the Round 2 Submission Guidelines), both with respect to the coherence and potential impact of the proposed research area and provisions for stimulating collaborations and supporting the work of the new faculty hires.